ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

-# How to Structure Ballerina Code and Manage Modules
+# How to Structure Ballerina Code
 This document demonstrates the development of a Ballerina project and shows how to use the `Ballerina Tool` to fetch, build, and install Ballerina modules.
 These commands work with repositories that are both local and remote.